Skip to main content

 Business owner name and title.
 The most important field is the actual business owner or managing partner.
 This is the person who controls the budget, selects vendors, and signs contracts.
 Their title might be "owner," "CEO," "managing partner," or "practice administrator," depending on the corporate structure.

 Medical director (separately identified).
-You still need the medical director's name for context and for compliance conversations.
+You still need the medical director's name and for compliance conversations.
 But the medical director should be flagged as a separate role from the business decision-maker.
 In some med spas, the same person fills both roles.
 In many, they don't.

 Business entity details.
 Med spas operate as LLCs, PCs, PLLCs, and other corporate structures.
 Knowing the entity type and state of registration helps you understand the ownership model and compliance framework.
 Multi-location med spa groups (where one owner operates several locations) are different prospects than independent single-location spas.